Infinidat/cinder/README.md

 3.3.
 Verify that the backend details are visible in ```/etc/cinder/cinder.conf``` in the cinder-volume container

 Given below is an example of iSCSI backend details.
-Similar entries should be observed for FC backend too.

 ```
 (overcloud) [heat-admin@overcloud-controller-0 ~]$ sudo podman exec -it openstack-cinder-volume-podman-0 tail -20 /etc/cinder/cinder.conf